alexanderdevm/sails-1-auth-react/README.md

 # Sails 1.0 beta with webkit + auth + react + redux

-This project is manily desined for porting my sails auth to sails 1.0 and then adding react+readux login form project
+This project is manily desined for porting my sails auth to sails 1.0 and then adding react+readux login form project.

 ### sails-webpack-seed